renovatebot/renovate/lib/modules/datasource/aws-machine-image/readme.md

 See [Developer guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) for further information on configuration options.

-The least IAM privileges required for this datasource are
+The least IAM privileges required for this datasource are:

 ```json
 ...